 French Village is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, French Village is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in French Village who work in healthcare (19.59%), office and administrative support (9.04%), and healthcare suport services (8.09%).

-A relatively large number of people in French Village telecommute to their jobs.
-Overall, about 10.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.22% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that French Village is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The education level of French Village citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.57% of adults 25 and older in French Village have a college degree.
+The percentage of adults in French Village who are college-educated is close to the national average for all communities of 21.84%: 19.57% of the adults in French Village have a bachelor's degree or advanced degree.

 The per capita income in French Village in 2022 was $33,926, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $135,704 for a family of four.
 However, French Village contains both very wealthy and poor people as well.